Clostridium Difficile (C. difficile, C. diff) (cont.)

 IN THIS ARTICLE

 In the colon, the C. diff spores are present in the inactive form.
-There are several different bacteria that typically reside in the colon and are a part of the normal flora of the colon.
+There are numerous different bacteria that typically reside in the colon and make up part of the normal flora of the colon.
 These bacteria prevent the activation of the C. diff spores into the active bacterial form.

 However, when antibiotics are administered for the treatment of an infection, they may kill some of the normal colonic bacteria.
 This process disrupts the normal balance of gut bacteria and allows Clostridium difficile to become activated and infectious.